RAD51: MicroRNA control of RAD51 expression

 In mammals, microRNAs (miRNAs) regulate about 60% of the transcriptional activity of protein-encoding genes.
 Some miRNAs also undergo methylation-associated silencing in cancer cells.
 If a repressive miRNA is silenced by hypermethylation or deletion, then the gene it typically targets becomes over-expressed.

 At least eight miRNAs repressing RAD51 expression have been identified, with five of these appearing significant in cancer.
 For instance, in triple-negative breast cancers (TNBC), over-expression of miR-155 was reported to coincide with RAD51 repression.
 Further study demonstrated that transfecting breast cancer cells with a vector over-expressing miR-155 represses RAD51 expression, resulting in decreased homologous recombination and increased sensitivity to ionizing radiation.

 Four further miRNAs that repress RAD51 (miR-148b* and miR-193b*, miR-506, and miR-34a) are under-expressed in cancers, presumably leading to induction of RAD51 expression, with under-expression of miR-148b and miR-193b causing an observed induction of RAD51 expression.
 Furthermore, deletions of miR-148b* and miR-193b* in serous ovarian tumors correlates with increased losses of heterozygosity (LOH), which may be carcinogenic.
 This is thought to arise from increased RAD51 expression that can drive excess recombination.

 Under-expression of miR-506 is associated with both faster cancer recurrence and reduced survival in epithelial ovarian cancer patients.

 Methylation of the promoter of miR-34a, which leads to miR-34a under-expression, is observed in 79% of prostate cancers and 63% of primary melanomas.
 Reduced miR-34a expression has also been observed in 63% of non-small cell lung cancers, and 36% of colon cancers, and is generally also under-expressed in primary neuroblastomas.

-Table 2 summarizes these five microRNAs and the nature of their altered expression in cancers were it has been observed.
+Table 2 summarizes these five microRNAs and the nature of their altered expression in cancers where it has been observed.